20 Surprising Things That Affect Whether You Have a Heart Attack

 A 2016 study published in the International Journal for Equity in Health found that people without a college degree were twice as likely to have a heart attack.
 "Simply whether you have higher education credentials is not to blame, however," says Pensabene.
 "These credentials impact factors like social status, living environment and job satisfaction, which could easily generate stress and a higher likelihood of heart disease."

-The Remedy Rx: Regardless of your educational status, be mindful of stress in all areas of your life — two important heart-healthy tips this study reinforced.
+The Rx: Regardless of your educational status, be mindful of stress in all areas of your life — two important heart-healthy tips this study reinforced.

 You Take Ibuprofen